REVISED: 04/14/2026

 • Other VCCS community colleges

-• College President: Communications to external partners, College Board, Foundation Board
+• President: Communications to external partners, College Board, Foundation Board

-The Reynolds Department of Police and the Office of Communications will jointly issue all follow-up and "All Clear" messages.
+The Reynolds Department of Police and the Office of Marketing and Communications will jointly issue follow‑up updates and “All Clear” messages.

 2. Part II: Assembly of the Critical Communications Team

-• Events affecting college operations (e.g., tornado, gas leak)
+• Incidents affecting College operations (e.g. tornado, gas leak)

 Core Team Members:

-4. Vice President of Institutional Advancement and Executive Director of the College Foundations (EC)
+2. Vice President of Institutional Advancement / Executive Director, College Foundation

-7. Vice President of Community College Workforce Alliance and Credential Attainment (EC)
+5. Vice President of Community College Workforce Alliance

 4. Plan of Action